The North Tower #15: The Missing Death Eater

 Moody: same thing, plus he’d probably not have been as effective in catching Death Eaters if he was one of them.

 Aberforth: I think that Aberforth is the barman in the Hog’s Head (he kind of looks like Dumbledore and there is a smell of goats around the place).
-I think he was the one who threw out the eavesdropping DE the night of Prof. Trelawney’s first prophecy (and no, I don’t think that the eavesdropper was Mundungus).
+I think he is the one who threw out the eavesdropping Death Eater on the night of Professor Trelawney’s first prophecy (and no, I don’t think that the eavesdropper was Mundungus).
 Plus, he’s Dumbledore’s brother, so no.

 Dumbledore: That would be pretty bad.
-Dumbledore’s the only person Voldemort fears and the only one that calls him “Tom” and isn’t afraid of him.
+Dumbledore is the only person Voldemort feared and the only one who calls him “Tom” and isn’t afraid of him.
 I really can’t see him being Voldy’s humble servant.

 Lockhart: He’s too poor a wizard and too vain to recognize Voldemort as his master.